bradh/joint-military-symbology-xml/documentation/SCHEMA_OVERVIEW_DOC.md

 # JMSML Schema Overview #

-The JMSML (XML) schema has been defined to represent the contents of MIL-STD 2525D in digital (machine readable) form.
-Throughout this document, any reference to "the standards" should be construed as meaning both of these two standards.
-Only when one standard needs to be singled out will it be mentioned by name.
+The JMSML (XML) schema has been defined to represent the contents of MIL-STD-2525D in digital (machine readable) form.
+Throughout this document, any reference to "the standard" should be construed as meaning this standards.

-MIL-STD 2525C is a standard that set forth, and illustrated, a set of military symbols and some rules for applying amplification to those symbols.
-2525D is different in that it set forth and illustrated sets of symbol pieces/parts that can be combined using various well laid out rules, and amplified with additional objects.
-This makes the number of possible symbols enormous, and dramatically changes the way one should look at and implement newer standards.
+MIL-STD-2525C is a standard that set forth, and illustrated, a set of military symbols and some rules for applying amplification to those symbols.
+MIL-STD-2525D is different in that it set forth and illustrated sets of symbol pieces/parts that can be combined using various well laid out rules, and amplified with additional objects.
+This makes the number of possible symbols enormous, and dramatically changes the way one should look at and implement the standard.

 <img src="../svg/sidc.png">